LeMyst/WikibaseIntegrator/README.md

 # Helper Methods #

-## Use Mediawiki API ##
+## Use MediaWiki API ##

 The method `wbi_helpers.mediawiki_api_call_helper()` allows you to execute MediaWiki API POST call.
-It takes a mandatory data array (data) and multiple optionals parameters like a login object of type wbi_login.Login, a mediawiki_api_url string if the Mediawiki is not Wikidata, a user_agent string to set a custom HTTP User Agent header, and an allow_anonymous boolean to force authentication.
+It takes a mandatory data array (data) and multiple optionals parameters like a login object of type wbi_login.Login, a mediawiki_api_url string if the MediaWiki is not Wikidata, a user_agent string to set a custom HTTP User Agent header, and an allow_anonymous boolean to force authentication.

 Example: